followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/040 Resources/030 Group Appointments by Resources.md

 To group appointments by resources, assign an array to the [groups](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#groups) option.
 Each element of this array is **fieldExpr** of a resource kind.
-Note that the order of resource headers depends on the order of resources in the [resources](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/resources/) array.
+Note that the resource headers' order depends on the resources' order in the [resources](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/resources/) array.

 ---